A

 Few people are

-they need to do something.
-If more people want to give
+that they need to do something.
+If more people want

-up jobs, and there are some jobs nobody would want were it
+to give up jobs, and there are some jobs nobody would want

-not for the money, then that is their choice.
-The result
+were it not for the money, then that is their choice.

-however may be a lower basic income as, if there were less
+The result however may be a lower basic income as, if there

-available to distribute.
-But that will be the freedom
+be less money available to distribute.
+But that will

-surely they would not work so hard and diligently and
+they would not work so hard and diligently and productivity

-productivity would suffer, the country would lose out in the
+would suffer, the country would lose out in the global economy,

-global economy, causing jobs to be lost and there wouldn't be
+causing jobs to be lost and there wouldn't be enough tax

 A. There is no